ShengxiangChen/MoonWarriors/README.md

 MoonWarriors
 ==================

-This showcase utilizes many features from "Cocos2d-html5 engine",
+This showcase utilizes many features from "Cocos2d-html5 engine",including:
-including: Parallax background, tilemap, actions, ease, frame animation, schedule, Labels, keyboard Dispatcher, Scene Transition.
+   * Parallax background,
+   * tilemap,
+   * actions,
+   * ease,
+   * frame animation,
+   * schedule,
+   * Labels
+   * keyboard Dispatcher
+   * Scene Transition.

 Art and audio is copyrighted by Enigmata Genus Revenge, you may not use any copyrigted material without permission.